Bloodborne Pathogens Exposure Control Plan

 - Flush piping with excess water prior to maintenance of drain piping if possible.

-- Wear appropriate gloves before breaking into the drain system.
+- Wear appropriate gloves and safety glasses before breaking into the drain system.

 - If drain traps are removed, disassemble carefully and inspect contents for human blood or OPIM and sharps.